 The mentoring programme runs for a nine-month period each year from March-November.

 Our mentors include fiction writers, memoirists and poets.
 They are all experienced authors and/or editors with expert understanding of the publishing process as well as writing and tutoring experience.
-And they are all donating their time so that Cinnamon Press keeps going.
+And they are all donating their time to support Cinnamon Press.

 Some mentors are able to meet up depending on geography (and pandemics) and your ability to travel.
 If this is arranged, meetings will be at mutually convenient times in quiet places (like cafés or galleries) in or near the tutor's hometown.
 You won't be asked to go to the home of someone you haven't met before.